Consequences for late or non-filing of tax returns

 You must file an objection to the assessment within 2 months from the date of the Notice of Assessment.

-When filing the objection, you must submit the Form C-S/ C, financial statements and tax computation.
+When filing the objection, you must submit the Corporate Income Tax Returns, financial statements and tax computation.
 Otherwise, the estimated assessment will not be revised.

-If all the documents are submitted, your objection to the estimated tax assessment will be reviewed and excess tax paid will be refunded.
+If all the documents are submitted, your objection to the estimated tax assessment will be reviewed and any excess tax paid will be refunded.

 Offer of composition

-Instead of taking prosecution actions, IRAS may allow your company to avoid prosecution by paying a composition amount.
+Instead of taking prosecution actions, IRAS may allow your company to pay a composition amount.

-A composition amount not exceeding $5,000 may be offered depending on your company’s past compliance records.
+A composition amount not exceeding $5,000 for each offence may be offered depending on your company’s past compliance records.
 A notice will be sent to inform your company of the composition amount.
 You must pay the composition amount and file the overdue tax return and documents by the due date to avoid prosecution.

 Paying the composition amount